joelhoman/lmuadg/README.md

 #####5.2.3.3	The GUI for the editing tool shall require a log in including a username and password in order to have access to modify the database from the tool.

+#####5.2.3.4	The GUI for the editing tool shall use a submit button to submit all proposed changes on the currently selected tab to the database.

 ###5.3	Performance Requirements